 The Fluweelengrot cave and market was slightly smaller and less busy, but also seemed to have more interesting drawings and sculptures within.
 All the caves we visited are accessible for people in wheelchairs, but we did find the uneven floors to be awkward to walk on.
 Both Dennis and I ended up with very sore feet/back after walking through the caves all day so make sure you wear comfortable shoes if you visit!
 There were some lovely things for sale, so it would be a good place to do your Christmas shopping and be able to also say that you got it at a unique place.
 Here are some more photos from the Fluweelengrot cave:

-There are multiple caves in Valkenburg, apart from the two with Christmas markets, the Wilhelminagrot hosts a display of sand sculptures created by artists from around the world.
-This year the theme was the 1001 Nights and the sculptures were pretty amazing especially considering they were made from sand!
+There are multiple caves in Valkenburg, apart from the two with Christmas markets; such as the Wilhelminagrot which hosts a display of sand sculptures created by artists from around the world.
+When we visited the theme was the 1001 Nights and the sculptures were pretty amazing, especially considering they were made from sand!
 The cave/quarry where they are located is also quite impressive; you can ride a chairlift over it if you want, and you can also see the chairlifts going over from a hole in the ceiling.
 I also thought the huge main room in the cave was pretty spectacular, the size and the beautiful lights were incredible to see.
 There was even a little café in here where you could stop for a snack.

 The fourth cave we visited is called Megelrijk and it hosts permanent museum displays about the coal mine and fossils.
 During the Christmas period miniature Christmas scenes and decorations also take over!
 There were also lots of interesting charcoal drawings and marl sculptures here too.
 I always enjoy looking at little miniature Christmas town decorations, this one even had some miniatures from Efteling, which we had visited the previous weekend!
 Once again, here is a little slideshow of the photos I took in the Megelrijk cave: